troykinsella/junkie/README.md

 ## Why Junkie?

 There are a [slew](https://www.npmjs.com/search?q=dependency+injection) of other dependency injection (DI) modules available for node.js of varying quality and states of abandonment.
 Some do a lot, such as encompass the module loading mechanism, and others do very little, providing a fixed idea of how DI should occur.

 Junkie aims to solve the problem of how to inject dependencies.
 No more.
 No less.
 It isn't an application framework.
 It doesn't care how your modules were loaded, and it doesn't demand any Junkie awareness or specific coding styles of your modules.
+And, Junkie doesn't know you!
+We all know what junkies want, but - it does its best to allow you to bolt on custom behaviours.

 ## Getting Started